ampproject/amphtml/src/amp-story-player/README.md

 <table>
   <tr>
     <td>1.
-Opt-in to the “skip-next-button” using the “controls” API (more on that below on the “Customize position & visibility of story UI elements” section).</td>
+Opt-in to the “skip-next-button” using the “controls” API (more on that below on the “Customizing position & visibility of story UI controls” section).</td>
     <td><img src="https://github.com/ampproject/amphtml/blob/master/src/amp-story-player/img/skip-next-desktop.png?raw=true"></td>
   </tr>
   <tr>